Jo3690/EmiGen-RL-model/Readme.md

 We recommend that the environment can be installed through anaconda.

-For the settings of SubOptGragph as the optical property predictor, please refer to https://github.com/Jo3690/SOG to get all packages prepared.
+For the settings of SubOptGraph as the optical property predictor, please refer to https://github.com/Jo3690/SOG to get all packages prepared.
+We have offered the weights of the predictors for emission peaks and PLQYs here.

 **The pretraining of EmiGen-RL:**